There is a myriad of dress shirt styles a man can choose from.

 Convertible Cuff Dress Shirt

-A convertible cuff is one that allows for the most considerable flexibility, as this style can either be closed off with a cufflink or button.
-The convertible cuff is preferred by many as it can be custom designed to whatever the wearer’s preference may be.
+A convertible cuff is one that allows for the most considerable flexibility, as this style can either be closed off with a cufflink or a button.
+The convertible cuff is preferred by many as it can be custom-designed to whatever the wearer’s preference may be.

 Cocktail Cuff Dress Shirt

 The cocktail cuff, or the “Turnback Cuff,” is known in some cases as the “James Bond Cuff.”
 This style is for gentlemen who want to go above and beyond to create a very suave look to their appearance.